Virtual Machines (Legacy)

 Startup scripts only run on the first boot of a VM.
 If you want to run the updated startup script for a VM, run the following command.
 Running this will lose all of data stored in the VM’s disk (the VM gets deleted then recreated with the new startup script).

-sf vm replace -i root@<vm-id> # run sf vm list to view all vms and their ids
+sf vm replace -i <vm-id> # run sf vm list to view all vms and their ids